VANCOUVER, June 2 /CNW/ - Campbell Company of Canada is partnering with

 launch events will take place in Toronto, Montreal, Ottawa and Vancouver.

-Members of the public and media are invited to Metro Hall at King & John
+Members of the public and media are invited to Pacific Centre at Georgia

-to take down a can and donate it to the on-site local food bank as a symbolic
+& Howe to take down a can and donate it to the on-site food bank truck as a

 More than 700,000 Canadians rely on a food bank each month and more than